-While chickpeas and the flour made from grinding them is a nutritious staple from numerous cultures, do chickpeas have pitfalls to watch out for when cooking with them at home?
+While chickpeas and the besan flour made from grinding them is a nutritious staple from numerous cultures, does this legume have pitfalls to watch out for when cooking with them at home?

 What are phytates in food and why does it matter?
 In essence, the term “phytate” refers to a group of eight different anti-nutrients found in all plants.
-Higher amounts are found in nuts, seeds, legumes and grains.
+Most nuts, seeds, legumes and grains contain substantial amounts.
 Phytic acid is the most common, chemically known as inositol hexaphosphate and IP-6.

 Phytates are important to the health of plants because they store the phosphorus needed to support germination and growth.
 An enzyme called phytase neutralizes the phytate to release the phosphorus.
 Plants and most animals have the ability to manufacture their own phytase.
 Unfortunately, humans do not!
 While beneficial bacteria in the human intestine produce small amounts, it is not enough phytase to digest phytates found in foods.
 Undigested phytate binds with iron, calcium and zinc, which means the minerals can’t be properly absorbed.
 This has the potential to trigger mineral deficiencies over time (3).